 Thin mint cookies are traditionally a wheat cookie.
 To make them gluten free and keto, we found that super fine almond flour did a killer job (solo!).
 Add a touch of xanthan gum, and we’re golden.

-This recipe works best with Swerve, without a doubt.
+This recipe works best with erythritol, without a doubt (Lakanto is my fav!) .
 Not only is it roughly 1-to-1 in sweetness to sugar (and the volume is important here), but it lends a very similar crunch and chew.
-No other sweetener did that.
-And if you’re generally bothered by it’s cooling effect, you won’t bat an eyelash here with all the minty goodness going on.
+No other sweetener does that.

-Also keep in mind that, as much as we’re fans of xylitol in general, it results in chewy rather than crisp cookies here (as it takes up to a day or two to go back to it’s solid state!).
+Also keep in mind that, as much as I’m fans of allulose and xylitol in general, they result in chewy rather than crisp cookies..
 So no xylitol please.
-And in case you’re wondering about Pyure, we’re never fans of stevia (in any shape or form) coming in contact with chocolate (a not-so-nice aftertaste).
+And in case you’re wondering about Pyure, I’m never a fan of stevia (in any shape or form) coming in contact with chocolate (a not-so-nice aftertaste).
 But if you’re immune to it, technically Pyure also works here.

 Girl Scout Cookies: Keto Thin Mints!